Connect with others who understand.

 Written by Maureen McNulty

-Doctors used to divide schizophrenia into five main types based on which symptoms a person had.
-Because the symptoms of schizophrenia often vary from person to person, classifying this mental health condition into subtypes helped doctors predict how schizophrenia might affect someone.
+In the past, doctors grouped schizophrenia into five main types based on symptoms.
+Because symptoms of schizophrenia often vary from person to person, these subtypes helped doctors try to predict how the condition might affect someone.

-However, you may still find it helpful to learn about the different groups of symptoms that are part of schizophrenia.
-This may help you better understand your own or a loved one’s medical condition.
+Still, it can be helpful to learn about the different kinds of symptoms that can come with schizophrenia.
+This may help you better understand your own experience or support a loved one living with this medical condition.

-Mental health experts, like doctors of psychology and psychiatry, use a guide called the Diagnostic and Statistical Manual of Mental Disorders (DSM) to help define and diagnose various conditions.
-Past versions of the DSM have categorized schizophrenia into five types.
+Mental health professionals, such as doctors of psychology and psychiatry, use a guide called the Diagnostic and Statistical Manual of Mental Disorders (DSM) to help define and diagnose various conditions.
+Past versions categorized schizophrenia into five types.

-Before 2013, mental health experts categorized schizophrenia into five types.
+Before 2013, mental health professionals categorized schizophrenia into five types.
+These categories are now outdated.

-You can read more about the five classic types below, but know that these labels are now considered outdated in the current version of the DSM and by most health care providers.
+You can read more about the five classic types below, but know that these labels are considered outdated in the current version of the DSM and by most healthcare providers.

 1. Paranoid Schizophrenia